Visit The Pinch District In Downtown Memphis

 Simplest way to put it: The Pinch is downtown by the Pyramid.
-In general, includes the Cook Convention Center and St. Jude Children’s Research Hospital and is bordered by Keel Avenue, 2nd Street, and A.W.
+In general, it includes the Renasant Convention Center and St. Jude Children's Research Hospital and is bordered by Keel Avenue, 2nd Street, and A.W.
 Willis on the north and northeast.

 You can read more about the history of The Pinch and where it got its name here.

-You can start off your day in The Pinch at Comeback Coffee, the neighborhood’s newest addition.
+Start off your day at Comeback Coffee, the downtown neighborhood's newest addition.
 Opened by local couple Hayes and Amy McPherson in March 2019, the hip and friendly shop serves third-wave coffee, pastries, sandwiches, and more.
 There are plenty of comfy seats inside (with outlets!), a spacious courtyard, and a finished alley where they host occasional events and music.

 You know why so many millennials love avocado toast?
 Because it's delicious.
 Try it at Comeback Coffee, where it comes with homemade crusty bread, ample avocado mash, and slices of cucumber, strawberry, radish, and cherry tomato.